 A new challenge :

 A new challenge is now being added to this: a world in flux, where the pace of technological innovation is continuously accelerating.
 In order to find a place in society, get a job, and respond to social, economic and environmental challenges, traditional literacy and numeracy skills are no longer enough; new skills, including in information and communication technology, are becoming increasingly necessary.
 Preparing young people and adults for jobs, the majority of which have not yet been invented, is a challenge.
 Accessing lifelong learning, taking advantage of pathways between different forms of training, and benefiting from greater opportunities for mobility has thus become indispensable.

 UNESCO has been central to improve literacy worldwide and that is why promotes International Literacy Day in partnership with governments, charities, local communities and experts in the field worldwide.
 By adopting various themes every year wants to turn attention on literacy in all its forms in a changing world.
 No doubt without literacy we can’t make changes in the world and also can’t improve our living being.
 But according to Mahatma Gandhi, mere “Literacy in itself is no education.
 Literacy is not the end of education or even the beginning.
 By education, I mean an all-round drawing out of the best in the child and man-body, mind and spirit.”

-On International Literacy Day: Spiritual Literacy – Need of the Time
+‘Literacy, nay Spiritual Literacy – Need of the Hour for Sustainable Peaceful Societies’